Black mass battery recycling: Recovery, market growth and developments

 Alternatively, some commercial waste collection providers offer one-off battery collection and disposal services.
 There are two types of collection services for batteries:

-Where are battery recycling facilities in the UK?
+Battery recycling facilities in the UK